adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/index.md

 can get started with most of the features for zero cost.
 Even the features that cannot be obtained without spending a little money are relatively cheap.

+!!! info
-> Azure Mobile Apps is a feature of Azure App Service.
+    **Azure Mobile Apps** is a feature of Azure App Service.
 Azure App Service is a collection of services that commonly are used together to develop modern Internet Apps.
 This includes web hosting, API hosting and Mobile SDKs.

 ### Features of Cloud Connected Mobile Apps